From the outset of the Synod, the Bishop is obliged to constitute a preparatory commission.

 Born and bred in Warrington, Matt has spent the last eighteen years living and working in a variety of places around the country engaged in Catholic Youth Work.
 Most recently he was he Education Worker for Pax Christi for nine years before returning home to the Archdiocese of Liverpool to take up the role of Synod Co-ordinator.

 Matt is a railway enthusiast, a keen football fan [Port Vale], and enjoys a pint of real ale.
 Having moved back to Warrington he is particularly delighted at having the opportunity to once more have a season ticket for the Warrington Wolves.
-He is nearing the end of a quest to visit all 92 football league grounds [83 so far] and loves a good seaside pier.
+He has just completed his quest to visit all 92 football league grounds and loves a good seaside pier.